perebaj/jjhandbook/notes/golang/go-concurrency.md

 ch := make(chan int, 100)
 ```

-Sends to a buggered channels block only when the buffer is full
+Sends to a buffered channels block only when the buffer is full

 ## Range and Close